Is the U.S. Workforce Nearing Full Recovery?

 Let's look at the same statistic for the core workforce, ages 25-54.
 This cohort leaves out the employment volatility of the high-school and college years, the lower employment of the retirement years and also the age 55-64 decade when many in the workforce begin transitioning to retirement ... for example, two income households that downsize into one-income households.

-In the latest report, this indicator dropped to 3.9% (to one decimal place) from the previous month.
-The cohort population increased by 5 thousand and the labor force jumped by 47 thousand.
-The breakdown of the growth is an increase of 28 thousand employed and a 186 thousand increase in the unemployed.
-Most of the subdued labor force growth was due to the small increases in the number employed and population.
+In the latest report, this indicator dropped to 3.8% (to one decimal place) from the previous month.
+The cohort population decreased by 10 thousand and the labor force dropped by 18 thousand.
+The breakdown of the growth is an increase of 31 thousand employed and a 92 thousand increase in the unemployed.
+Most of the subdued labor force growth was due to the small increases in the number employed and small decrease in population.